Laravel-Lang/docs/docs/topics/welcome.md

 - <a href="https://github.com/laravel/ui/">Laravel UI</a>
 - and other

-And these are not all the projects that the Laravel Lang Team supports 😎!
+And these are not all the projects that the **%team-name%** supports 😎!